lisp-mirror/eql5/examples/M-modules/quick/qml-lisp/README.txt

 TIP
 ===

-In order to have uniform access to QML objects from both JS and Lisp functions, it is convenient to set both 'id:' and 'objectName:' to the same name.
+In order to have uniform access to QQuickItems from both QML and Lisp functions, it is convenient to set both 'id:' and 'objectName:' to the same name.